 About this course

-This is a 2-year part-time qualification, validated by the University of West London, for play assistants working within a healthcare setting.
-Developed in collaboration with the Hospital Play Staff Education Trust (HPSET), this programme has been designed to enable you, as a Level 3 Practitioner, to undertake the additional academic study and practice skills development required to work towards gaining graduate status as a healthcare play specialist.
+This is a 2-year part-time qualification, validated by the University of West London.
+Developed in collaboration with the Hospital Play Staff Education Trust (HPSET), this programme has been designed to enable you, as a Level 3 practitioner, to undertake the additional academic study and practice skills required to work towards gaining graduate status as a Healthcare play specialist (HPS).
 From the beginning you will be actively developing study skills and extending the knowledge and understanding necessary to develop your skills when working with sick children, young people and their families.
+This intensive course requires a significant amount of independent work to enhance the knowledge and skills developed in class, away from college.

 What you will study